 There are many different ways to practice change management, but these are some of the best ways to help bring in a new KAM strategy:

 Every organization has its own unique company culture.
-You need to understand the culture in your organization and accommodate it however necessary.
-Trying to implement large changes while also resisting or fighting against company culture will make everything more difficult for you and may hurt the chances of the changes sticking.
+You need to recognize the culture in your organization and accommodate it however necessary.
+Trying to implement large changes without accounting for company culture may hurt the chances of the changes sticking.

 Reinforcing Changes and Decisions

-Part of being the champion for a Key Account Management program is working to reinforce the need after the changes have started to take place.
-It’s not enough to tell people about the benefits in the beginning and leave it alone.
-You need to remind them what they’re working towards and keep updating them on how the changes are progressing.
-This reinforcement needs to happen regularly once you’ve started implementing the new KAM program.
+Part of being the champion for a Key Account Management program is working to reinforce the benefits of the new system after the changes have started to take place.
+It’s not enough to outline the program’s value in the beginning and leave it alone.
+You should always circle back to the reasons for change, the anticipated outcomes, and the latest progress updates.
+Building key account manager skills is a positive thing, so reinforce the positive message regularly once you’ve started implementing the new KAM program.

-Organizational changes are never easy.
-Change management can help you to implement a new KAM strategy more smoothly by overcoming some of the most common barriers to change.
-With an effective change management strategy in place, it will be easier for you to help your organization begin to implement a KAM system.
+Organizational changes are never easy, but with an effective change management strategy in place, it will be easier for you to help your organization implement a KAM system.
 For more information on how Kapta can help you implement your Key Account Management program, check out our consulting and services offerings.